open-alchemy/OpenAlchemyEditor/web/README.md

 Update the seed:

 1. Set the `seed` key in local storage to the value of the event.
+1. Return the `specSaved` event.

 Update the route:

 1. If the event is `editorComponentSeedLoaded`, return.
 1. Set the url to `` using <https://angular.io/api/router/Router#navigate>.
+1. Return the `routerNavigationBase` event.

 Load the managed result: